kamui/accept_headers/README.md

 ]
 ```

-`#negotiate` takes an array of media range strings supported (by your API or route/controller) and returns a hash where the `supported` key contains the array element matched and the `matched` key containing a `MediaType` that was matched in the `Negotiator`s internal list.
+`#negotiate` takes an array of media range strings supported (by your API or route/controller) and returns the best supported `MediaType` and the `extensions` params from the matching internal media type.

 This will first check the available list for any matching media types with a `q` of 0 and skip any matches.
 It does this because the RFC specifies that if the `q` value is 0, then content with this parameter is `not acceptable`.
 Then it'll look to the highest `q` values and look for matches in descending `q` value order and return the first match (accounting for wildcards).
 Finally, if there are no matches, it returns `nil`.